 Mentorship is critical for everyone, especially millennials and Gen Z-ers who are going through a lot of life changes, she says.

 “The average time someone spends in a job these days in the Bay Area and New York is 18 months, half of what it was a decade ago,” she says.
 “Working with someone outside your organization who can help you see the broader picture is incredibly important.”

 As a student at UNC, Narcisse benefited from mentoring during her tenure in the inaugural cohort of the Apprentice Program, a life-long network of students and successful UNC alumni committed to developing transformative entrepreneurial careers as founders, funders, and growth executives.
-It is one of the Entrepreneurship Center’s flagship programs.

 “The Apprentice Program was particularly helpful to me in being able to meet people who were further down the road in their careers and seeing what success could look like,” she says.
 “It’s important to have a target to shoot for.”

 Narcisse’s experience at UNC Kenan-Flagler was a formative part of her professional journey.
 As an active member of the Alliance for Minority Business Students, Carolina Women in Business, Entrepreneurship & Venture Capital Club and Energy Club, she honed her already strong leadership skills.

 Those skills and her academic excellence were recognized in her being named a Consortium Fellow, Forté Foundation Fellow and Dean’s Fellow at UNC Kenan-Flagler and a Non-Profit Board fellow at Durham’s Bull City Forward.